oracle/terraform-provider-oci/website/docs/d/data_safe_sensitive_data_models_sensitive_columns.html.markdown

 * `column_group` - (Optional) A filter to return only the sensitive columns that belong to the specified column group.
 * `column_name` - (Optional) A filter to return only a specific column based on column name.
 * `data_type` - (Optional) A filter to return only the resources that match the specified data types.
+* `is_case_in_sensitive` - (Optional) A boolean flag indicating whether the search should be case-insensitive.
+The search is case-sensitive by default.
+Set this parameter to true to do case-insensitive search.
 * `object` - (Optional) A filter to return only items related to a specific object name.
 * `object_type` - (Optional) A filter to return only items related to a specific object type.
 * `parent_column_key` - (Optional) A filter to return only the sensitive columns that are children of one of the columns identified by the specified keys.